How to Move to Another Country in 10 EASY Steps (May 2023 Edition)

 Perhaps you want to seek second citizenship?
 Then make sure you choose a country where naturalization is manageable.

-No matter what you choose, things will fall into place more easily once you’re clear on your goals for moving.
+No matter what you choose, things will fall into place more easily once you’ve gotten clear on your goals for moving.

 #2.
 Figure out your income